Air Quality Index: Dhaka ranks 3rd worst | The Asian Age Online, Bangladesh

-Bangladesh’s capital Dhaka ranked third worst in the Air Quality Index (AQI) on Saturday morning.
+Bangladesh’s capital Dhaka was ranked third worst in Air Quality Index (AQI) on Monday morning.

-India’s Delhi and Bosnia Herzegovina’s Sarajevo occupied the top two positions in the list of cities with worst air with scores of 302, 241 and 210 respectively.
+It had an AQI score of 233 around 8:20am.
+The air was classified as ‘very unhealthy’.

-When the AQI score is between 201 and 300, every city dweller is likely to be affected.
+India’s Delhi and Mongolia’s Ulaanbaatar occupied the top two positions in the list of cities with worst air with scores of 317 and 272 respectively.

-But when the value is more than 300, the air quality is considered hazardous and everyone may experience more serious health effects.
+When the AQI score is more than 300, the air quality is considered hazardous and everyone may experience more serious health effects.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is, and what associated health effects might be a concern for them.